Information for parents considering applying for a place Warden House

 Before the application of oversubscription criteria, children with a statement of special educational need or Education (SSEN), Health and Care Plan (EHCP) which names the school will be admitted.
 As a result of this, the published admissions number will be reduced accordingly.

-The published admission number of admissions for the year commencing September 2019 will be 60.
+The published admission number for the year commencing September 2023 will be:

 In the event of oversubscription, the following criteria apply in the following order of priority:

-- Children in Local Authority Care or Previously in Local Authority Care – a 'looked after child' or a child who was previously looked after but immediately after being looked after became subject to an adoption, child arrangements, or special guardianship order.
-A looked after child is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in Section 22(1) of the Children Act 1989).
+A looked after child is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in Section 22(1) of the Children Act 1989) at the time of making an application to a school.

-- Nearness of children's homes to school - we use the distance between the child’s permanent home address and the school, measured in a straight line using the National Land and Property Gazetteer (NLPG) address point.
+We use the distance between the child’s permanent home address and the school, measured in a straight line using the National Land and Property Gazetteer (NLPG) address point.
 Distances are measured from a point defined as within the child’s home to a point defined as within the school as specified by NLPG.
 The same address point on the school site is used for everybody.
-When we apply the distance criterion for an oversubscribed Community or Voluntary Controlled school, these straight line measurements are used to determine how close each applicant’s address is to the school.
+When we apply the distance criterion for the school, these straight line measurements are used to determine how close each applicant’s address is to the school.

-- When a parent has failed to notify the Academy of important changes to the application information.
+2. When a parent has failed to notify the school of important changes to the application information.

 Deal Learning Alliance criteria for admission out of year group.